 Higher end savings accounts called high yield savings accounts are a bit better than that.
 These accounts change rates depending on the current rates available to banks from the FED (that is the central bank of the US).

-For example, 0.5% is a common rate now, but just a couple years ago they were as high as 2%.
+For example, 0.5% is a common interest rate now (2021), but just a couple years ago they were as high as 2%.
 It just depends on the current rate.

 But, as far as interest on money saved, you still get basically nothing.